agalitsyn/django-template/README.md

 # Django template

-Simple, but powerful starter django template for modern apps.
+Simple, but powerful starter django template.

+;tldr
+Backend - django + postgres + memcached
+Frontend - django templates + bootstrap + jquery

 ## Why?

-* Built-in `django-admin startproject` is far from [Phoenix framework generator](https://hexdocs.pm/phoenix/up_and_running.html), no tooling, plain structure, no assets management, basically nothing.
+-   Built-in `django-admin startproject` is far from [Phoenix framework generator](https://hexdocs.pm/phoenix/up_and_running.html), no tooling, plain structure, no assets management, basically nothing.
 It's outdated for modern apps.
-* There are many generators for django already available using [cookiecutter](https://github.com/cookiecutter/cookiecutter#python-django).
+-   There are many generators for django already available using [cookiecutter](https://github.com/cookiecutter/cookiecutter#python-django).
 But I found them too complex for starting point for my projects, even with a word `simple` in their names they are not so simple.

 Generally, django project starts with copy&paste from previous project, so I decided to put basic parts here:

-* managing python and html/css/js dependencies
+-   managing python and html/css/js dependencies
-* configuration
+-   configuration
-* deployment
+-   deployment

 ## Structure